ufz/ogs/web/content/docs/tutorials/Inclined_bhe_meshing/notebook-inclined_bhe_meshing.md

 The `gmsh.model.geo.extrude` command extrudes BHE surface 1, 2 and 3 along the z axis and automatically creates a new volume (as well as all the needed points, curves and surfaces).
 The function takes a vector of (dim, tag) pairs as input as well as the translation vector, and returns a vector of (dim, tag) pairs as output.
-For the BHE 1 and 2 in translational vector, x-cordinate is set to 2 and -2 respectively in order to create inclined BHE along x-direction.
+For the BHE 1 and 2 in translational vector, x-coordinate is set to 2 and -2 respectively in order to create inclined BHE along x-direction.
 As a result, the end point of BHEs will be deflected by 2 units along (+) and (-) x-direction.

 The 2D mesh extrusion is done with the same `extrude()` function, but by specifying element 'Layers' (Here, one layer each with 10 subdivisions).